-- Organizations may apply for a maximum of two (2) Community Grants per year, to a total maximum of \$20,000. - Applicants may not receive funding from more than one City of Beaumont grant program for the same purpose (i.e., this project may not request funding from another City of Beaumont grant program or funding stream). - Organizations can receive up to \$10,000 per application.
-Apply for up to 100% of eligible expenses that are directly related to carrying out the proposed project. - The funding request does not exceed the organization's overall limit the maximum combined total amount awarded to any organization under the Municipal Grant Funding Program shall not exceed \$100,000 per year. - Project commencement and completion dates: - Funding is not assured for any project.
-City Council normally finalizes funding decisions approximately 6-8 weeks after the application deadline. - O Project activities may commence at any time, however, expenses incurred prior to the application deadline are ineligible. - o Projects are to be completed within twelve (12) months of project approval.
+- Organizations may apply for a maximum of three (3) Arts Grants per year, to a total maximum of \$60,000. - Ad hoc groups and collectives may apply for a maximum of three (3) Arts Grants per year, to a total maximum of \$60,000, and an individual principal artist is required to accept funding. - Individual artists may apply for a maximum of two (2) Arts Grants per year, to a total maximum of \$10,000. - Individuals may have only one active grant at a time. - Applicants may not receive funding from more than one City of Beaumont grant program for the same purpose (i.e., this project may not request funding from another City of Beaumont grant program or funding stream). - Organizations, ad hoc groups and collectives can receive up to \$20,000 per application.
+Apply for up to 100% of eligible expenses that are directly related to carrying out the proposed project. - Individual artists can receive up to \$10,000 per application.
+Apply for up to 100% of eligible expenses that are directly related to carrying out the proposed project. - The funding request does not exceed the applicant's overall limit.
+Under the Municipal Grant Funding Program, the maximum combined total amount awarded to applicants shall not exceed the following: - o \$100,000 per year to any organization - o \$60,000 per year to any ad hoc group or collective - \$10,000 per year to any single individual - Project commencement and completion dates: - Funding is not assured for any project.
+City Council normally finalizes funding decisions approximately 6-8 weeks after the application deadline. - Project activities may commence at any time, however, expenses incurred prior to the application deadline are ineligible. - o Projects are to be completed within twelve (12) months of project approval.